An Asian style Turkey, Cabbage Sauté that fits a Candida Diet. This dish is quick and easy to make, healthy and full of flavor.

 No, it’s not necessary, but in my opinion is what helps make this dish taste slightly Asian.
 If you don’t like the taste of stevia and candida is not an issue, you can substitute 1 Tablespoon honey, agave or maple syrup for the liquid stevia.

 What’s the best way to serve this for a Paleo Dish?

-This is great served as lettuce wraps, over arugula or with brown rice if you can tolerate gluten-free grains.
+This dish is great served as lettuce wraps, over arugula or with brown rice if you can tolerate gluten-free grains.

 Healthy Asian Turkey Cabbage Sauté - Anti Candida

 - 1 pound ground turkey dark or white meat

 - 1/2 cup medium size red onion sliced into half moons